 There have been many studies of the use of acupuncture for relief of pain caused by osteoarthritis (degenerative arthritis) of the knee.
-Early trials found that patients treated with acupuncture experienced less pain than patients who received only conventional treatment.
+Some early trials found that patients treated with acupuncture experienced less pain than patients who received only conventional treatment.
 However, in recent years traditional acupuncture has been compared to a variety of “sham” acupuncture controls.
 These sham procedure are like the placebo treatments discussed earlier.
 They included insertion of needles at non-acupuncture points, non-insertion of needles, and use of telescoping needles that appeared to be inserted into the skin.
-Sham and conventional acupuncture provided significant relief of pain compared to no treatment.
+Sham and conventional acupuncture both provided significant relief of pain compared to no treatment.
 However, there was little or no difference between the benefit produced by conventional or sham acupuncture.

-The interpretation of these studies is that the relief of pain resulted from placebo effects that can be elicited by contact of the skin with needles, or their insertion at random points.
+These studies suggest that the relief of pain resulted from placebo effects made by contact of the skin with needles, or their insertion at random points.
 The pain caused by osteoarthritis of the knee can be severe and may be incompletely relieved by conventional treatments.
-Although the best current evidence suggests that acupuncture relieves pain because it is an unusually potent placebo, it is safe and can be considered as an adjunct to conventional treatment.
+Acupuncture is considered to be a safe therapy and may be considered in addition to conventional treatment.

-Many books, magazines and web sites provide advice about using herbal medicines and other dietary supplements.
-These sources promote the use of these remedies in an unscientific manner and do not provide adequate information about potential dangers.
+Many books, magazines, and websites provide information about using herbal medicines and other dietary supplements.
+Often the claims made by these publications are not proven by science and potentially bad side effects are not typically mentioned.
 Three recent books that provide more sound advice are listed below.
-The most reliable and accessible information is provided though health newsletters published by nonprofit consumer organizations and medical schools.
+The most reliable and accessible information is provided through health newsletters published by nonprofit consumer organizations and medical schools.
 Sources of more technical information are listed below.

 The American College of Rheumatology has compiled this list to give you a starting point for your own additional research.
 The ACR does not endorse or maintain these websites, and is not responsible for any information or claims provided on them.
 It is always best to talk with your rheumatologist for more information and before making any decisions about your care.

-Updated April 2015.
-Written by Donald M. Marcus, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2017 by Jennifer Murphy, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.